 Jason sang Maria and Brindisi (The Drinking Song) alongside 14-year-old chorister George Clark, who had mentored him for the show.
 The pair triumphed in the 90-minute live final, which also acted as a telethon for Save The Children.
 The event raised an estimated £1.3 million after the government promised to match donations made by viewers.

 He’s slotted a very busy singing career in around his comedy and presenting over the years.
 Before Ball & Boe it was actually Manford & Boe.
 The pair went out on an opera themed tour back in 2011.
-He’s been in musical theatre, released a fantastic album and here at SOUTH WALES LIFE we are very excited as he’ll be hosting the Olivier Awards again this year.
-We were there last year and Jason was really good.
+He’s been in musical theatre, released a fantastic album and he should have been hosting the Olivier Awards again this year, unfortunately a health crisis got in the way of that.
+SOUTH WALES LIFE was there last year and Jason was really good in the hosting role.

 Of course, we couldn’t let this pass by without a mention for this.
 He recently was unmasked in ITV’s slightly strange, but highly addictive show The Masked Singer.
 Jason was runner-up on the first series as Hedgehog, with Nicola Roberts beating him.